-The PSP director, the steering committee and the department's administrative staff are jointly responsible for approving and updating the content of the PSP's website.
+The PSP director, the steering committee and the department's administrative staff are jointly responsible for the website's maintenance.

-The information provided in the PSP's website is accurate, useful, easily accessible, and up to date.
+The information provided in the PSP's website is accurate, useful, and up to date.
 This information is likely to be of value to current as well as prospective students.
-The FAQ section is comprehensive, and there is generally a lot of information provided about administrative aspects of applying to and studying at the PSP.
+There is extensive information about the structure of the programme in general, and the structure and content of each course in particular.
+The FAQ section is equally comprehensive, and there is generally a lot of information provided about administrative aspects of applying to and studying at the PSP.